-The Company has employment agreements with three of its named executive officers: Messrs.
-McNamara, Williams and O'Toole.
+The Company has employment agreements with two of its named executive officers: Messrs.
+McNamara and Williams.
 On May 3, 2008, Mr. McNamara entered into a two-year employment agreement, which provided for his continued employment as a senior executive officer of the Company through May 2, 2010.
-The agreement automatically renews on each subsequent May 3 for a one-year term unless either party provides 30 days' prior written notice of non-renewal.
+Its two-year term automatically renews on each subsequent May 3 for a new two-year term unless either party provides 30 days' prior written notice of non-renewal.
 The agreement provides for a base salary of \$700,000 or such higher amount as the Board of Directors may determine.
-Mr. McNamara's current base salary is \$916,500.
+Mr. McNamara's current base salary is \$1,105,725.
 Mr. McNamara's employment agreement provides for a lump-sum severance payment, in the event of termination without cause, equal to five times his then-current base salary plus a pro-rated portion of his average annual incentive compensation for the then-past three full fiscal years.
 He also will be entitled to continue to participate in the Company's welfare benefit plans for 24 months following termination at the then-current rate of contribution.
 Such severance payments and benefits are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and two-year non-compete and non-solicitation covenants.
 If such payments were subject to the excise taxes imposed by Section 409A of the Code, Mr. McNamara would be entitled to gross-up payments.

-Mr. Williams' employment agreement, entered into on December 1, 2006, provided for his employment as a senior financial executive through November 30, 2008, after which time the term of the agreement was automatically extended by one year and will be further extended by one year on each subsequent December 1 unless either party provides 30 days' prior written notice of non-renewal.
+Mr. Williams' employment agreement, entered into on December 1, 2006, provided for his employment as a senior financial executive through November 30, 2008, after which time the term of the agreement was automatically extended by one year and its two-year term automatically renews on each subsequent December 1 for a new two-year term unless either party provides 30 days' prior written notice of non-renewal.
 The agreement provides for a base salary of \$313,500 or such higher amount as the Board of Directors may determine.
-Mr. Williams' current base salary is \$489,000.
-Mr. O'Toole's employment agreement, entered into on May 6, 2007, provides for his employment as a senior executive of the Company through May 5, 2009, after which time the term of the agreement was automatically extended by one year and will be further extended by one year on each subsequent May 6 unless either party provides 30 days' prior written notice of non-renewal.
-Mr. O'Toole's agreement provides for a base salary of \$504,500 or such higher amount as the Board of Directors may determine.
-Mr. O'Toole's current base salary is \$635,500.
+Mr. Williams' current base salary is \$613,000.

-Each of Messrs.
-Williams' and O'Toole's agreements is identical in all material respects to Mr. McNamara's, except if he were terminated without cause, he would (a) receive a lump-sum severance payment equal to two and a half times his then-current base salary plus a pro-rated portion of his average annual incentive compensation for the then-past three full fiscal years and (b) be entitled to continue to participate in the Company's welfare benefit plans for 18 months following termination at the then-current rate of contribution.
-Such severance payments and benefits for Messrs.
-Williams and O'Toole are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and one-year non-compete and non-solicitation covenants.
-If such payments were subject to the excise taxes imposed by Section 409A of the Code, Messrs.
-Williams and O'Toole would be entitled to gross-up payments.
+Mr. Williams' agreement is identical in all material respects to Mr. McNamara's, except if he were terminated without cause, he would (a) receive a lump-sum severance payment equal to two and a half times his then-current base salary plus a pro-rated portion of his average annual incentive compensation for the then-past three full fiscal years and (b) be entitled to continue to participate in the Company's welfare benefit plans for 18 months following termination at the then-current rate of contribution.
+Such severance payments and benefits are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and one-year non-compete and non-solicitation covenants.
+If such payments were subject to the excise taxes imposed by Section 409A of the Code, Mr. Williams would be entitled to gross-up payments.